Raafey-Khan/Git_Demo_App/README.md

 21. `git add .`: this command will add all files from working repo to staging area.

-22. `git pull <remote name> <branch> ` : downloads latest changes from the branch of the mention remote in your local repo
+22. Recommended Practice `git pull <remote name> <branch> ` : downloads latest changes from the branch of the mention remote in your local repo